Pink Floyd – The Wall: Plot

-Now trapped inside his wall, Pink does not leave his hotel room and begins to lose his mind to metaphorical "worms".
-He shaves all his body hair and watches television, particularly the epic docudrama war film The Dam Busters (1955).
-The young Pink searches through the trenches of the war, eventually finding himself as an adult.
-Young Pink runs away in terror and appears at a railway station, with the soldiers being reunited with their loved ones.
-After failing to find his father, the people demand that the soldiers return home.
-Returning to the present, Pink's manager finds him in his hotel room, completely unresponsive, and has a paramedic inject him with drugs to enable him to perform.
+Trapped behind the wall, Pink remains in his room and begins losing his mind to metaphorical "worms".
+He shaves off all his body hair and watches the war film The Dam Busters (1955), which reminds him of his lost father.
+In his mind, Pink, as a boy, searches through battle trenches, is frightened away by his traumatised adult self, and flees to a railway station where soldiers unite with their loved ones, but cannot find his father.
+In reality, Pink's manager finds him unresponsive and has a paramedic inject him with drugs so he can perform.
+Dragged to a limousine, he hallucinates a fleshy carapace forming over him, which he tears away to reveal a severe militaristic figure.